dailystory/docs/articles/changelog/2020/april.md

 * search v2 updates
 * bug in advanced search for doubles
 * always reset the pick list table
+* updates for advanced search v2
+* update common api calls to use promises
+* remove and re-order datatable css library load order

 ## April 27, 2020
 * add support for canRender as some blocks should only be allowed once